 A job in cyber security will at some level always necessitate a degree of current knowledge of this world.
 Knowing what the current trends are in cyber crime in different industries, and how best to protect them, gives job applicants a real edge

 Finding good detailed knowledge is not that difficult.
 What is sometimes more difficult is cutting through the jargon to see what people actually mean.

 It is an unfortunate bi-product of the cyber security jobs industry, that a lot of the information available is written in very convoluted and confusing language.

-Most professions over the years have done this, adopting jargon as a way of making their industry seem impenetrable to those outside it, the most obvious being health and law.
+Most professions over the years have done this, adopting jargon as a way of making their industry seem impenetrable to those outside it, the most obvious being the medical and legal professions.

 There are however a number of ways of simplifying the process, and getting to the core information needed in a simple and succinct way.

-This will give any job applicant for a cyber security role an edge, and any potential employer a real sense that the applicant is serious, and understands the enormity of the work that they are hoping to get involved in.
+This will give any applicant for a cyber security job an edge, and any potential employer a real sense that the applicant is serious, and understands the enormity of the work that they are hoping to get involved in.